A Global Ode to Joy

 Creating music together can be a tremendously joyful act, binding us together in times of celebration and times of hardship.
 When Beethoven incorporated Friedrich Schiller’s poem “Ode to Joy” into his Ninth Symphony, it was a radical call for equality, freedom, and brotherhood.
 All Together: A Global Ode to Joy reimagines Beethoven’s Ninth Symphony as a 21st-century call for unity, justice, and empowerment.

-Carnegie Hall will present the final concert in Stern Auditorium / Perelman Stage in December 2020.
-Rooted in the vibrancy of New York City and connection to each of the global sites, the concert will feature performers of all ages and guest artists from a wide range of genres, backed by a 300-voice choir made up of singers from across the city.
+Carnegie Hall will present the final concert in Stern Auditorium / Perelman Stage on December 5, 2020, led by Marin Alsop.
+Rooted in the vibrancy of New York City and connection to each of the global sites, the concert will feature performers of all ages and guest artists from a wide range of genres, backed by a 250-voice choir made up of singers from across the city.
 Community songwriters will also compose new music, boldly interpreting the ideas of “Ode to Joy” in response to today’s world.
-In April 2020, these songwriters will join mezzo-soprano Joyce DiDonato for a celebratory performance in Zankel Hall.
+On April 5, 2020, these songwriters will join mezzo-soprano Joyce DiDonato for All Together: Songs for Joy, a celebratory performance in Zankel Hall.

 Jump to section: